CuberYyc808/KerrGeodesics.jl/README.md

 ### Basic Example

-The main function is `Kerr_Geodesics(a, p, e, x)`, which computes the trajectory of a test particle around a Kerr black hole.
+The main function is `kerr_geo_emri(a, p, e, x)`, which computes the trajectory of a test particle around a Kerr black hole.

 - `a`: Spin parameter of the black hole.
 - `p`: Semi-latus rectum of the orbit.